bhy0v587/Face-Rating-project/README.md

 ## Train Models

-Different CNN models (Alexnet, VGG, Resnet) in model folder are trained separately on fty and mty images to see their performance.
+Different CNN models (AlexNet, VGG11, ResNet18) in model folder are trained separately on fty and mty images to see their performance.
 I choose SmoothL1Loss as loss function and Adam optimizer with 0.0001 learning rate.
-When evaluating the model performance on validation and test data, the L1 and L2 Loss functions are used to calculate the loss between true label and prediction.The code can be found in code/train_model.py.
+When evaluating the model performance on validation and test data, the maximum absolute error (MAE) and root mean square error (RMSE) are used to calculate the loss between true label and prediction.
+The code can be found in code/train_model.py.

 After I trained different models and check their performance on the test dataset, I found that it does not seem that the deeper network will have better performance.
 Overall, the model VGG11 have the best performance on both dataset.
+(Or the reason may be that I did not set appropriate hyperparameters for other networks, I think more attempts are required)

 ### Requirements
 - Python 3.7